jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

   {% include project-media.html type="image" src="might_fall_from_table.jpg" caption="Fig. 5  Illustration of the system’s capability to infer environmental context, such as identifying objects likely to fall from the desk." muted=true autoplay=true loop=true%}
 </div>

 These results confirm that the proposed combination is effective for semantic object understanding while overcoming the VLM’s weakness in direct coordinate estimation by leveraging precise bounding boxes from DINO.
-The complete perception pipeline is illustrated in **Fig.6.**.
+The complete perception pipeline is illustrated in **Fig.6.**

 {% include project-media.html
    type="image"
    src="perception_map.png"
-   caption="Fig. 6  (1) : object detection with Grounding DINO, (2) : semantic classification with the VLM, (3, 4, 5) : segmentation and 3D property extraction from bounding boxes using SAM, (6, 7) : interpolate point cloud to enhance Anygrasp performance"
+   caption="Fig. 6  (1) : object detection with Grounding DINO, (2) : semantic classification with the VLM, (3, 4) : segmentation and 3D property extraction from bounding boxes using SAM, (5) : interpolate point cloud to enhance Anygrasp performance"
    size="full"
 %}

+Step 1 - 3 was explained before (**fig4, 5**) Step 4 derives the 3D position from the centroid of back-projected, SAM-masked depth points, computes the dimensions via a PCA-based oriented bounding box, and generates the object contour as the XY-plane convex hull of the masked points.

 ## Research Objectives